 In Tasmania, many deaths occur prematurely and could potentially be avoided through improvement in lifestyle risk factors and better multidisciplinary management of chronic conditions.

-Tasmania's age-standardised death rates are higher than for Australia overall.
+Tasmania's age-standardised death rates are higher than for Australia overall29.

-Table 2.
-Common causes of death, Tasmania | 2021
+Table 2: Top 10 leading causes of death 2022, Tasmania and Australia